zurgeg/gingerit/README.md

 Thank you for [Ginger Proofreader](http://www.gingersoftware.com/) for such awesome service.
 Hope they will keep it free :)

-Thanks to @subosito for this inspriration https://github.com/subosito/gingerice
+Thanks to @subosito for this inspriration https://github.com/subosito/gingerice (Ruby Gem)